NATO bombing of Novi Sad: Impact on environment

 The bombing of Novi Sad had implications for the environment.
 A United Nations study (the BTF ‘Industrial Sites’ and ‘Danube’ missions) found that there were serious environmental issues, "requiring immediate action", some of which resulted from the bombing.
 The bombing of Novi Sad's refinery caused fires which burned 50,000 tons of crude oil, sending toxins and carcinogens into the air and contaminating groundwater.
 The BTF study was complicated by the heavy pollution that existed before the bombing, with the group noting that "the enforced shutdown of the refinery may even have led to local improvements in the aquatic environment, due to a possible reduction in chronic pollution".

 Once all the samples for Novi Sad (Danube Mission) were collated, "based on field observation and results from sample analysis, the BTF concluded that there was no evidence of significant adverse impacts on the Danube aquatic environment as a result of air strikes on Novi Sad refinery.
 It is thought that most of the oils and oil products released were burned and that no significant volume entered the river".

 The BTF study also found that prior to the air strikes, local technicians helped minimise the potential harmful effects of air strikes by "removing oil products that could be harmful to human health if spilt or burnt, such as transformer oil containing PCBs.
 Production was also accelerated to use up as much as possible of the crude oil, intermediate products and additives, and the final products were shipped to other locations.
 The remaining oil was mixed with gasoline, so that the tanks would ignite if hit, rather than leak into the soil and groundwater".

-Not until 2003, the Danube river was declared clear again.
-It took four years of work by the Danube Commission to remove the debris of bombed bridges and ordnance.
-The clearing of the debris was not only important for Novi Sad, but for European states (Hungary & Romania) who were economically impacted by the blockade of river traffic to the Black sea caused by the bombing.
+By 2003, the Danube Commission had removed all of the debris of bombed bridges and ordnance from the river.
+The clearing of the debris was important not only for Novi Sad, but for European states (such as Hungary and Romania) who were economically impacted by the blockade of river traffic to the Black Sea caused by the bombing.